jackmitchell563/gauntlet_slikslop/docs/components/feed.md

 ## Overview

 The `FeedService.swift` and `FeedViewController.swift` files manage different content feeds: the AI-driven For You Page (FYP), Following Feed, and Trending Section.
 They handle fetching, rendering, and personalizing video content using UIKit's efficient video playback and scrolling capabilities.
+The decision to use UIKit for the feed system is performance-driven, particularly for:
+- Optimal video playback performance
+- Efficient memory management for infinite scrolling
+- Better control over video thumbnail loading and caching
+- Superior cell reuse for smooth scrolling performance

+While the app uses SwiftUI for simpler views, the feed system requires UIKit's performance capabilities for a smooth user experience.

 ## Core Functions